borelli28/givepass/README.md

 #output:
 Account saved

-# Display All Accounts: Will retrieve all Accounts names and display them in the console for you
+# Display All Accounts: Will retrieve all Account names and display them in the console for you
+#output:
+All Your Accounts:
+account1
+account2
+account3

 # Hard Reset: Will delete the file(passwd.txt.aes) where credentials are stored.
 Used to delete all credentials at once

 ```